felixeurich/context-sensitive-system/README.md

 After the installation a database "productive" must be created.

 ### Install R
-To create the prediction model you need to install R [RStudio](https://www.rstudio.com/products/rstudio/download/).
+To create the prediction model you need to install R (e.g. [RStudio](https://www.rstudio.com/products/rstudio/download/)).

 ### Start application